clouddatastack/clouddatastack.com/docs/_sources/stack/05_governance.rst.txt

 ============================

 - Catalog Structure
-- Metadata Wanagement with DBT
+- Templatize pipelines with DBT
 - Write-Audit-Publish with Slim CI
 - Data Contracts on GitHub Actions